Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/invite-friends.md

 # Invite Friends

-Slingshot is a digital workplace that connects everyone you work with to data, helps with organization of projects and content and provides you withthe option to communicate with others in order to boost team results.
+Slingshot is a digital workplace that connects everyone you work with to data, helps with organization of projects and content and provides you with the option to communicate with others in order to boost team results.

-You can not onlt reach out to your team members via the app, but you can also message your friends who are not part of a specific organization.
+You can not only reach out to your team members via the app, but you can also message your friends who are not part of a specific organization.

 With the Invite Friends feature, you can introduce your friends to Slingshot so you can start collaborating with them in no time.